tl-its-umich-edu/udp-validation-fixtures/README.md

 # udp-validation-fixtures

 ### Lecture Capture testing:
 This repo hold the JSON fixtures used in testing UDP, the test cases are described in the [Sheets](https://docs.google.com/spreadsheets/d/1XGj76VRC1t2NH3LeA60U2rHqogqx_CIy1KAL48Cv5NQ/edit#gid=0).
 Here is the work flow
 LC gold and silver tier events will end up in same dataset in BigQuery.
-In general UDP promises to have events that belong to a particular edApp will end up as seperate Dataset in BQ.
+In general UDP promises to have events that belong to a particular edApp will end up as separate Dataset in BQ.

+UDP has three foundational stores:
+1. Raw store
+2. Object store (relational data)
+3. Event store (event data)
+2 and 3 are enhanced/transformed versions of 1.

+Raw store is the true data lake – it is intended to permanently keep data if an error discovered in the ingestion processes and need to "re-ingest" all data again after a fix is applied.
+The BQ store is also intended to keep all data – but it is useful to keep "all original data" in a separate store.
+And that's what "raw" is. the Quarantine process eventually pushes the data to BQ store is not really a data lake, since data in it can be enhanced.

+#### Quarantine flow:
+When an event is sent to endpoint which has course/user data that is still not in the SIS batch data the event will be written to quarantine bucket for enrichment later.

+Before they're written to BQ or the quarantine, the Spark cluster processing the events writes them to disk.
+Google's fully managed Spark service will be adopted going forward

 ```
 if(gold-tier LC):
    store in raw;